coderedtails/blog/actor_paradigm_v2.md

 ## ...and the Actor Model.

 A third approach which has had mixed popularity is the **Actor Model**.
-The **Actor Model** is an interesting combination of functional- and object-oriented programming: From object-orientation it borrowed encapsulation and abstraction, from functional programming it took the principle of statelessness and immutability.
+The **Actor Model** is an interesting combination of functional- and object-oriented programming:
+From object-orientation it borrows encapsulation and abstraction, from functional programming it took the principle of statelessness and immutability.

 At the very core of the **Actor model** are the actors themselves and the messages they can send and receive.
 Actors are intended to be stateless and the only perceivable side-effect should be messages as their side-effect.